p12h4/DF-Guide/Bedrock/Guide.md

 - Illager Banners can be dispensed onto hostile mobs

 - It is possible to make creepers that cannot blow up.
-A video showcasing how it works can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/How%20To%20Get%20A%20Pet%20Tame%20Creeper.mp4)
+A video showing how to do it can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/How%20To%20Get%20A%20Pet%20Tame%20Creeper.mp4)
 <br>